yedivanseven/CheckerPy/README.md

 raised and logged.

 ##### 1.2.3 Limited
-To check if an optionally named given value is above, below or outside given bounds, you use
+To check if an (optionally) named value is above, below or outside given bounds, you use
 ```python
 out = Limited(3, name='level of detail', lo=1, hi=5)